Khyojae/DOCKin/dataset/README.roboflow.txt

 Factory - v1 2022-07-07 12:49pm
 ==============================

-This dataset was exported via roboflow.com on February 28, 2025 at 3:51 AM GMT
+This dataset was exported via roboflow.com on February 2, 2023 at 1:01 PM GMT

 Roboflow is an end-to-end computer vision platform that helps you
 * collaborate with your team on computer vision projects